Fertility After Age 40 - IVF in the 40s

 - Although these age and fertility statistics are specifically about IVF success, there is a similar loss in fertility potential with aging in the general "normal fertile" population.

-The graphs below are from the 2012 ART Success Rates report published by the CDC, Centers for Disease Control and Prevention, a US government agency.
-This report was generated from national data from hundreds of clinics and well over 100,000 IVF cycles.
+The graphs below are from the 2013 ART Success Rates report published by the CDC, Centers for Disease Control and Prevention, a US government agency.
+This report was generated from national data from 467 clinics and over 190,000 IVF cycles.

-The orange line shows IVF success rates using the infertile woman's own eggs
+The green line shows IVF success rates using the infertile woman's own eggs

 The blue line shows success rates using donor eggs